Skip to main content

 2016 Coliphage Experts Workshop

-EPA held a Coliphage Experts Workshop in March 2016 as part of EPA’s ongoing efforts to build the scientific basis for developing coliphage-based water quality criteria.
-EPA convened a group of twelve internationally recognized experts on the state of the science of coliphage and their usefulness as a viral indicator for the protection of public health in recreational waters.
-Experts represented a spectrum of perspectives from academia, federal agencies (EPA, CDC, FDA), and the wastewater industry.
-Agenda discussion topics included: the need for a viral indicator; coliphage as a predictor of gastrointestinal illnesses; how coliphage may be useful as an indicator of wastewater treatment performance; male-specific vs somatic coliphage; a systematic literature review of viral densities; and future research.
+The EPA held a Coliphage Experts Workshop in March 2016 as part of the agency's ongoing efforts to build the scientific basis for developing coliphage-based water quality criteria.
+The EPA convened a group of 12 internationally recognized experts on the state of the science of coliphage and their usefulness as a viral indicator for the protection of public health in recreational waters.
+Experts represented a spectrum of perspectives from academia, federal agencies (the EPA, the CDC, and the FDA), and the wastewater industry.
+Discussion topics included: the need for a viral indicator; coliphage as a predictor of gastrointestinal illnesses; how coliphage may be useful as an indicator of wastewater treatment performance; male-specific vs somatic coliphage; a systematic literature review of viral densities; and future research.
 The Coliphage Experts Workshop Proceedings document details the topics and overall findings from the Workshop.
 Additionally, the document provides the experts’ written responses to charge questions provided prior to the Workshop.
 The Proceedings document was peer-reviewed.

 • Fact Sheet: 2016 Coliphage Experts Workshop